mountaindust/Parasitoids/analytic/README.md

 at grid points and cardinal direction sample points.
 Bayes_Plot.py contains functions for plotting traces and posterior distributions from mcmc samples.

-All functionality should be provided via interactive menus in Bayes_Run.py and Bayes_MAP.py.
+All functionality is provided via interactive menus in Bayes_Run.py and Bayes_MAP.py, though Bayes_MAP can can also be run via command line arguments (pass the -h flag to see options).
 MCMC samples are saved in hdf5 databases which allow for later inspection and resuming of sampling.
 It may be useful to import pymc and Bayes_Plot.py into an IPython session to load the database and inspect it directly (a menu item in Bayes_Run.py does this as well).
 Please see implementation for further details.

 At this time, the Bayesian modules are only tested for the Kalbar dataset, and thus Kalbar is hard coded into the modules Bayes_Run.py and Bayes_MAP.py.
+In Bayes_MAP, it is necessary to specify a value in the dict prior_eps for each stochastic parameter.
+This tells the solver what step size to use when discretizing derivatives.

 While these modules have been tested and run as advertised, they should be considered under construction while results are examined, priors possibly